Raaynbo/library/log.md

 I made a detail zone to dissplay book details in it. it toggles on click and has a simple animation.
 It also disappear if the book card is deleted

+# 2024-08-03 - 11.55pm

+modified card creation and delete event, Had to make a function to find a specific Parent node (here it was the card) modified book definition to handle tot_page and reading status whenever a book is read the associated card will have a green border on the left side UPDATE : while writing this, I found out I do not need to find the parent Node, since the card creation and EventListener are done in the same scope for now